-There are many ways to replace missing teeth, effectively preventing neighboring teeth from shifting and causing additional complications.
+There are many ways to replace missing teeth effectively, preventing neighboring teeth from shifting and causing additional complications.
 However, there is only one tooth replacement procedure out there that replaces the entire tooth’s structure, not just the visible portion that appears in your smile.
 This includes the root, which is responsible for many important oral functions.
-At Fromuth & Langlois Dental, we’ll make sure that your next restoration, whether it’s an implant-retained crown, bridge or denture, looks as good as it feels!
+At Fromuth & Langlois Dental, we’ll make sure that your next restoration, whether it’s an implant-retained crown, bridge, or denture, looks as good as it feels!

 It’s important to keep in mind that dental implants are intended to replace both the root and the crown.
 Not only does that mean that your smile is fully restored, but the jawbone underneath your gum tissue as well.
-When teeth are missing, the bone and gum tissue are no longer being stimulated in that portion of your jaw, leading to your bone resorbing back into the body.
+When teeth are missing, the bone and gum tissue are no longer being stimulated in that portion of your jaw, leading to your bone resorption back into the body.
 This causes your jaw to lose a significant amount of biting force, making it impossible to enjoy certain foods.
 Dental implants restore this function as well as blood flow, which prevents premature facial sagging and your jaw from changing shape.

 Additionally, dental implants are considered to be incredibly safe and long-lasting when placed by a professional.
 Average success rates reach as high as 98 percent and once placed, they can last between 25 years to a lifetime with ease.
 And, because they have integrated with your existing oral structures, chewing feels natural and your smile looks fully restored!

 There are many ways we can incorporate dental implants into your tooth replacement treatment.
 As a patient, you can restore individual teeth, multiple teeth, or an entire row of teeth via a denture that’s retained with dental implants.